seancheung/dsocks/readme.md

 # DSOCKS
 Docker hosted alpine based shadowsocks server.
-It is only 27MB(compressed).
+It is only 27MB(compressed) in size.

 ## Configuration
 Edit **conf/config.json**